-- each needs to be particularly identified;
+- Each needs to be particularly identified;

-- each requires special handling;
+- · Each requires special handling;

-- each raises distinct issues and problems;
+- Each raises distinct issues and problems;

-- each demands specific questions to be asked.
+- Each demands specific questions to be asked.

 - Compositional patterns: as texts originated in predominantly oral cultures it is important to study the techniques used for emphasis such as:

+- Key phrases or sentences

+- Motif e.g. stones in the Jacob story; water in the Moses narrative; fire in the Sampson account

+- Themes

+- Repetition

-- Key phrases or sentences - Motif e.g. stones in the Jacob story; water in the Moses narrative; fire in the Sampson account - Themes - Repetition - Inclusion this is where the limits of a textual unit are marked by repeating words and phrases from the beginning of the unit at the end (e.g. Deut 1:1; 29:1) - Chiastic patterns (e.g. ABCDC/B'A') this is a sophisticated form of repetition where the text builds to a central point (D) and each step up to the central point is reflected back in reverse order - Rhetoric: evaluating the techniques of argumentation used in the text - Intratextuality: the interaction of this text with other texts in the Hebrew canon: - Reapplying earlier texts to later situations - Inner-canonical dialogue (e.g. Ecclesiastes in dialogue with Proverbs and Job) - Allusion
+- Inclusion this is where the limits of a textual unit are marked by repeating words and phrases from the beginning of the unit at the end - Chiastic patterns (e.g. ABCDC/B'A') this is a sophisticated form of repetition where the text builds to a central point (D) and each step up to the central point is reflected back in reverse order - Rhetoric: evaluating the techniques of argumentation used in the text - Intratextuality: the interaction of this text with other texts in the bible: - Reapplying earlier texts to later situations - Inner-canonical dialogue (e.g. James in dialogue with Paul) - Allusion